Curragh Camp: Burning of camp, killings and release of internees

 Also according to Coogan, the years in internment left a great mark on the IRA veterans who remained there for long.
 "Most men, on leaving the internment camp, were so unable to deal with ordinary life that it took upwards of six months before any of them could screw up their courage to do normal things such as signing on at the Labour Exchange to draw unemployment benefits or applying for jobs.
 Even to cross the road was a terrible effort, the traffic, thin enough after the war, seemed fantastic after the years in the Curragh.
 The difference in women's fashion frightened them and added to the general air of unfamiliarity.
 After years in confinement with adult men, children seemed fragile and small scale.
 Most remained republicans in sympathy, but had no means of solving the border problem.
 Some were broken and turned to drink or had nervous breakdowns."

+In June 1945 the Irish government ordered the closure of the internment camp with many of the prisoners being released within a few months.
+Internment of several hundred men and women continued in Northern Ireland.
+A member of Northern Irelands Parliament T.J.Campbell wrote to the Prime Minister of Northern Ireland (Basil Brooke) concerning the continuation of internment: "This Government [of Northern Ireland] and the British Government, as alder and abettor, can gleefully claim proud possession of the one remaining concentration camp in Western Europe."

-Internment of belligerents and Border Campaign internments
+Internment of belligerents and border campaign internments

 It was also used to intern Allied and Axis personnel who had found themselves in Ireland during World War II.
 There were three sections in the camp at the time: one each for the IRA, Allied airmen and German mariners and airmen.
 British personnel were interned at the Curragh, whereas US personnel were repatriated due to an agreement between the Irish and US governments, though one US citizen, Roland Wolfe, whose nationality had been stripped by the US Government for fighting with the British (in No. 133 Squadron RAF) prior to the US entry to the war, was also interned.
 The Allied and Axis "internees" at the Curragh were not strictly contained, and were allowed to attend social events outside the detention camp.
 There was a film made about the World War II detention camp, in 1998, called "The Brylcreem Boys".

-The Curragh Internment Camp held members of the Irish Republican Army (IRA) during its 1956-62 Border Campaign.
+The Curragh Internment Camp held members of the Irish Republican Army (IRA) during its 1956–62 Border campaign.
 On 2 December 1958, 14 internees escaped from the Camp.
 The Camp contained approximately 150 men, the last of the internees were eventually released and the internment camp was closed on 11 March 1959.